shapeshed/jekyll.shapeshed.com/_posts/2008-05-25-learning_from_inclusive_new_media_design.md

 ---
 layout: post
 title: Learning from Inclusive New Media Design
-excerpt: Last week I attended the final session of Inclusive New Media design, a project at the Rix Centre, The University of East London.
+description: Last week I attended the final session of Inclusive New Media design, a project at the Rix Centre, The University of East London.
 I'm sure the project team will be publishing their findings in due course, but until then here is what I learned from the study.
 categories: [Accessibility]
 ---
 ## Not the same